 The trees on our land include very old and rare specimens – and there are clear regional differences because of variations in habitat.
 Ash and oak are the most frequently found near the railway in England and Wales, for example, while birch and willow are most seen in Scotland.

 You can see a full breakdown of tree species found near the railway at the bottom of this page.

 Our tree census

 Leaves falling from trees onto the railway reduce trains’ grip and cause disruption to services, and a single tree can have as many as 50,000 leaves.
 This all adds up, and it’s one of the reasons we carry out vegetation management.
-Another is to prevent the danger of trees falling onto the tracks due to age, disease or in windy weather, and to make it safe for our orange army to work lineside.
+Another is to prevent the danger of trees falling onto the tracks due to age, disease or in windy weather, and to make it safe for Team Orange to work lineside.

 We are taking a new approach to planning vegetation management following the completion in March 2017 of our aerial survey of all the trees on and around the network.
 The new ‘tree census’ database allows us to identify and target specific trees that will eventually cause problems for train passengers, so we can plan our vegetation management more efficiently.

 Older, or ‘veteran’, trees are a fixture of the railway landscape.
 Our job is to make them safe so they don’t affect the running of the railway, as sensitively as possible so that this doesn’t harm the tree.

 Many of these trees existed even before the railway.
 Some are protected by legislation.
 Veteran trees are important as deadwood habitats for rare fungi, invertebrates, lichen, birds and bats – they have a structural complexity providing many habitat niches that do not exist on younger trees.